LEAHPARAPHAEL/CCF/README.md

 # Recommended setup

 Since it may be hard to deal with various operating systems, and different versions of python, spark and java, we propose an easy way to run both the PySpark and Scala versions.
-Our recommended setup, and the one we used for our experiments, is the following : we use the Onyxia sspcloud datalab, with the jupyter pyspark service.
+Our recommended setup, and the one used for our experiments, is the following : we use Onyxia sspcloud datalab, with the jupyter pyspark service.
 We use a driver memory of 12GB, 120GB of RAM, 30 cores and initialize Spark with 64 shuffle partitions.
-You will be able to run the pyspark and scala benchmark from this terminal easily.
+From JupyterLab, you can import the required files easily, and run the PySpark and Scala codes from the terminal.